reimagined/resolve/packages/resolve-es/README.md

 	... or implement your custom storage driver.
 Storage driver is an object with the following fields:
 	* `saveEvent` - a function which takes an event and returns Promise that will be resolved when the event is stored in the storage.
 	* `loadEventsByTypes` - a function which takes two arguments: an array of event types  and  callback that will be called for handling each appropriate event.
-	* `loadEventsByAggregateId` - a function which takes two arguments: an aggregate id/ array of aggregate ids and callback that will be called for handling each  appropriate event.
+	* `loadEventsByAggregateIds` - a function which takes two arguments: an aggregate id/ array of aggregate ids and callback that will be called for handling each  appropriate event.

 * `bus`
 	Use one of [drivers](https://github.com/reimagined/resolve/tree/master/packages/bus-drivers) which the reSolve framework provides...